-For the round-robin placement: Case 2a: For the round-robin placement, if the number of VMs per tenant is smaller than the number of EBs $(U \leq N \text{ or } V \leq T)$, there are no two VMs of any tenant under the same EB.
+For the round-robin placement: Case 2a: For the round-robin placement, if the number of VMs per tenant is smaller than the number of EBs ($U \leq N$ or $V \leq T$), there are no two VMs of any tenant under the same EB.

 Case 2b: Otherwise, if the number of VMs per tenant is larger than the number of EBs (U > N or V > T), there are VMs of all T tenants under each EB, and each EB serves $\frac{V}{T}$ VMs of a tenant.

-In addition, to quantify our models, as shown in Table 2, we assume some typical values (based on [1,2,4,6,12, 13, 15, 17, 20, 26, 28, 30, 32], as well as private talks to industry engineers).
+In addition, to quantify our models, as shown in Table II, we assume some typical values (based on [2], [3], [8], [12], [14], [30]-[37], as well as private talks to industry engineers).
+Also, we assume that the EB is the ToR switch.

-5.2 Resolution Table Length
+B. Resolution Table Length

 In this section we evaluate for each of the compared architectures the resolution table length (or occupancy), i.e. the required number of resolution entries in the consistent resolution database tables for minimal resolution network load.
 Specifically, in the pull variant, the table length in an EB is the number of resolution table entries needed to support the active connections outgoing from the EB.
 In the push variant, the table length in an EB is the number of VM addresses that are stored in the resolution table.
-In other words, for a general push architecture it is simply the number of VMs in the data center, while for the push architecture with SAL it is the number of VMs of the tenants that have some VMs under the EB.
+In other words, for a general push architecture it is simply the number of VMs in the data center, while for the push architecture with SAL it is the number of

+VMs of the tenants that have some VMs under the EB.
 The local VMs of the EB are not counted.
 For the central DB, it is simply the number of VMs in the data center.